 There is also the faint possibility that December 25th was chosen because it is possible that Yeshua was conceived sometime near Hanukkah, which is celebrated beginning on Kislev 25 and is always within a few weeks of December 25th.
 Kislev, being a month on a foreign calendar, was changed to December and the day came to be celebrated as a birthdate instead of as a conception date.
 More speculation.

 Every report I have heard says that Christmas trees were adopted from a Germanic solstice tradition.
 One such report said that some Germanic tribes would bring a tree inside their house as some sort of talisman against the symbolic death of the shortest day of the year.
 The living tree within their home helped preserve their own lives and ensured another prosperous year.
 I have no clue if that is correct.
+I haven’t been able to find any primary sources supporting it.

 Also consider the prophecy of Jeremiah 10:2-5: